pipekit/argo-workflows/docs/cli/argo_server.md

   -k, --insecure-skip-verify           If true, the Argo Server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
 Defaults to the ARGO_INSECURE_SKIP_VERIFY environment variable.
       --instanceid string              submit with a specific controller's instance id label.
 Default to the ARGO_INSTANCEID environment variable.
       --kubeconfig string              Path to a kube config.
-Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server --proxy-url string               If provided, this URL will be used to connect via proxy --request-timeout string         The length of time to wait before giving up on a single server request.
+Only required if out-of-cluster -n, --namespace string               If present, the namespace scope for this CLI request (default "") --password string                Password for basic authentication to the API server --proxy-url string               If provided, this URL will be used to connect via proxy --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")